AA

 Blue Bird flew 525,452 passengers to and from Israel last year, totaling 3.78% of Ben Gurion Airport's passengers, and TUS flew 202,435 passengers, making up 1.45% of all travelers at Ben Gurion.

-It should be noted that the war caused both companies to halt flights to Israel part of the time.
+It should be noted that the war caused both companies to halt flights to Israel for part of the time.

 The entry of another Israeli airline is expected to shake up the local aviation market, which serves about 10 million residents, an unprecedented ratio in terms of the number of local airlines.

-tags: Israeli AirlinesCompetitionAviation Market
+Tags: Israeli AirlinesCompetitionAviation Market

 More articles